 What I do when I’m afraid…

 What do you do when you’re afraid?
 Jesus tells us time and time again that we don’t have to fear the bullies of the kingdom of darkness.
 We just need a strategy or a plan.
 Mine is running to Psalms.
 What’s yours?

-Confidence in Jesus gives you the confidence to fight the bully – any bully in any form.
+Confidence in Jesus gives you the power to fight the bully – any bully in any form.

 Don’t you fear the flesh-covered bully, Christian Lady!

 When you encounter a bully, try not to succumb to fear, and make sure you fight with the right weaponry and armor.
 That’s important.
 I love how David refused the weapons the folks handed to him.
 What they tried to give him was the traditional armor of warriors.
-He didn’t care for them because they didn’t fit.
+They meant well, but he didn’t care for them because they didn’t quite fit.
 Those weapons were not for him.

-Likewise, Christian Sister, you refuse the “world’s” weapons too!
+Just like David, Christian Sister, refuse the “world’s” weapons!
 They aren’t for you!
+They won’t fit!

 People will want you to curse, yell or “tell a bully off”.
 But, that’s not our way of handling things?
 That’s not our armor or weapon.
 It won’t fit, it won’t work.
 Fight the flesh-covered bully with God’s tactics.

-Man’s traditional way of handling bullies simply won’t work for you.
+Man’s traditional way of handling bullies simply won’t work for you EVER.
 You’re different. you’re God’s daughter.
 The Holy Spirit lives inside you.

 Instead of even trying to fight with the world’s weapons, turn to what you know is tried and true – God’s Word.